Salma-adel35/EmpathyAI/context_module/README.md

 # Conversation Memory

-The memory module stores recent messages for each user.
+The memory module stores recent conversation messages for each user using a local SQLite database.

+Each message contains:

+- User ID
+- Role (`user` or `assistant`)
+- Message content
+- Timestamp

+---

-## Add a message
+## Add a Message

 ```python
 from context_module.memory import add_message